0x80/firestore-facade/packages/cli/README.md

 ## Usage

-`npm install firestore-facade-cli --save-dev`
+`npm install firestore-facade-cli ts-node --save-dev`

 `npx generate-facade ./path/to/config.ts`

 Or, if you prefer to use Yarn:

-`yarn add firestore-facade-cli --dev`
+`yarn add firestore-facade-cli ts-node --dev`

 `yarn run generate-facade ./path/to/config.ts`

+Currently ts-node is required because the generate script tries to resolve the ts-node loader from the environment where you call the command.
+I hope find a way to make the command self-contained in the future.

 For more information see the [firestore-facade documentation](../facade/README.md).